ecaterinafedorenco/PSSC-2016-2017/README.md

 * Professor - Subjects
 * Student	- GradeReport

-The Deanship is able to create a new StudyYear and manage all the subjects (Add, Update)
+The Deanship is able to create a new StudyYear and manage all the subjects (Add, Update).

-The Professor is able to add grades, attendances and set the activity proportion
+The Professor is able to see all his subjects (TeachingSubject) and the enrolled students.
+He is able to add grades, attendances and set the activity proportion.

-The Student is able to see his grades
+The Student is able to see his grades.